mdn/content/files/en-us/web/api/screen_capture_api/using_screen_capture/index.md

 First, some constants are set up to reference the elements on the page to which we'll need access: the {{HTMLElement("video")}} into which the captured screen contents will be streamed, a box into which logged output will be drawn, and the start and stop buttons that will turn on and off capture of screen imagery.

-The object `displayMediaOptions` contains the constraints to pass into `getDisplayMedia()`; here, the {{domxref("MediaTrackConstraints.cursor", "cursor")}} property is set to `always`, indicating that the mouse cursor should always be included in the captured media.
+The object `displayMediaOptions` contains the options to pass into `getDisplayMedia()`; here, the {{domxref("MediaTrackConstraints.cursor", "cursor")}} property is set to `always`, indicating that the mouse cursor should always be included in the captured media.

 > **Note:** Some properties are not widely implemented and might not be used by the engine. `cursor`, for example, [has limited support](/en-US/docs/Web/API/MediaTrackConstraints#browser_compatibility).